ibm-cloud-docs/CDN/running-status.md

 5. When the CNAME chaining is complete, highlight the table row of the CDN and click **Get status** from the Overflow ![Overflow menu](images/overflow.png) menu until your CDN shows `RUNNING` status.
 Alternatively, if you are on the CDN's details page, click **Actions > Get status**.

 Your CDN is now running.
-From here, you can review HOW TO topics (see contents on left) to further configure and manage your CDN.
+From here, you can review HOW TO topics (see the table of contents) to further configure and manage your CDN.